supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L08_Configuring_Pipelines_as_Code_with_YAML.md

 1. Open the Pipeline.
 1. Click **Run Pipeline** to trigger a new Pipeline run; confirm by clicking **Run**.
 1. Just like before, the Build Stage kicks off as expected.
 Wait for it to complete successfully.
+1. From the appearing pane **Checks and manual validations for Deploy to Azure Web App**, click the **View** button next to this message.click the **Permit** button.
+1. Click **Permit** again in the following pop-up.
 1. Next, since we have the *environment:approvals* configured for the Deploy Stage, it will ask for an approval confirmation before it kicks off.
 1. This is visible from the Pipeline view, where it says **Waiting (0/1 checks passed)**.
 A notification message is also displayed saying **approval needs review before this run can continue to Deploy to an Azure Web App**.
-1. Click the **View** button next to this message.
-1. From the appearing pane **Checks and manual validations for Deploy to Azure Web App**, click the **Permit** button.
-1. Click **Permit** again in the following pop-up.
 1. This allows the Deploy Stage to kick off and successfully deploying the Azure Web App source code.

     > **Note:** While this example only used the approvals, know the other checks such as Azure Monitor, REST API, etc... can be used in a similar way

 ## Review